aloha-fim/speculator/README.md

 ![picture](/img/finalplan.png)
 Database Schema
 ---
-1. During the start of development all of the condo data elements will be put into one table.
+1. At the start, we put all of the condo data elements into one table.
+However, we improved the schema during development, by focusing on use cases to incrementally adjust the table, table relationship, and data element design.
 ---
 ![picture](/img/condostable.png)

-2. The database schema will be refined by completing use cases on each implementation to the application.
+2. The database schema will continue to be refined by completing each use case to the application.
 ---

 USE CASE Example: Getting the User to Filter and Upload the Picture for Prediction